Mistakes to Avoid at the MotoGP Grand Prix of Spain, Jerez

 1

-Booking hotels too late
+Booking accommodation too late

 Jerez is a small city and hotels sell out months in advance for MotoGP weekend.
 If Jerez is full, look at El Puerto de Santa María (20 min), Cádiz (30 min), or Sanlúcar de Barrameda.
 Seville (1h15m) works but the daily commute adds up over three days.